 His photography simultaneously soothes and confuses the eye with beautiful, striking shapes and colours that seem to point to nowhere and nothing in particular, but are in fact rooted in the place that he calls home.
 “My photos are inspired by the Arab culture in general, and the Moroccan in specific, but I did not want to abuse or appropriate it for my benefit, and I wanted to grab the attention of people outside of Morocco, so I decided to take certain aspects of the Moroccan culture, like the clothes my grandma used to wear, and began molding them into my own world and giving them a modern twist,” says Zaidy.

-I want to emphasize that you don’t need to photograph beautiful women or anything beautiful at all in fact, to become a professional and acclaimed photographer
+I want to emphasise that you don’t need to photograph beautiful women or anything beautiful at all in fact, to become a professional and acclaimed photographer.

 Minimalism has not been as prominent in the Middle East’s art scene, but it has recently begun to take off as a trend in design, architecture, and even as a lifestyle.
 Zaidy, with humble resources, is making use of this movement.And this approach seems only to be growing in popularity and attracting viewers to Zaidy's feed every day, with his popularity culminating in his winning Instagram Account of the Year at the Maroc Web Awards in 2018, which is a competition held to support content creators and digital innovation and creativity, considered to be the largest web-based competition held in the MENA region.